roderickjackson-bradley/socket_io_app/work/w11/d2/04-react-ajax-lab/react-ajax-lab.md

 4. When a starship `<Link>` is clicked a `<StarshipPage>` component should be rendered that displays the starship's `name`, `model` and a "Return to Starship List" `<Link>` that routes back to the root route that renders `<App>`.

+5. Because the data is being loaded asynchronously, there are times, such as if the user refreshes the page while viewing the `<StarshipPage>`, that the data won't be available to render, in this case, display a "Loading..." message instead.

 ## Hints

 - Hold the starships in state.